Netflix's 'Marriage Story' leads Golden Globe nominations with 6

-LOS ANGELES (Reuters) - The Netflix divorce drama “Marriage Story” led nominations on Monday for the Golden Globes with six nods, followed by gangster movie “The Irishman,” also on Netflix, with five.
+LOS ANGELES, Dec 9 (Reuters) - The Netflix divorce drama “Marriage Story” led nominations on Monday for the Golden Globes with six nods, followed by gangster movie “The Irishman,” also on Netflix, with five.

 The two movies will also compete in the best drama category with war drama “1917,” comic book villain film “Joker,” and papal story “Two Popes.”